 Collecting and reporting hosting info

-Each April and October, Airbnb is required to provide the Japan Tourism Agency (JTA) with 6 months’ worth of data from each host.
-This data includes the name of the host, address of the listing, notification number, and the number of nights that each guest stayed.
+Airbnb is required to share information with the Japan Tourism Agency (JTA), such as the name of the host, address of the listing, notification number, and the number of nights booked at each listing updated on a daily basis.
 The JTA and local municipalities will review the data to verify listings and whether the host exceeded the 180-day cap.